Q: Why is my pet ferret coughing up a lung all of a sudden?

 Allergies in Ferrets

 Some ferrets can also suffer from allergies.
 Look out for possible triggers like mold, mildew, and smokers in the home.
-Certain kinds of plants and also flowers or fabrics, materials like wool leather or even air fresheners (most air fresheners have chemicals that can make animals sick, so read the label carefully and check the contents if you’re not sure.)
+Certain kinds of plants and also flowers or fabrics, materials like wool leather or even air fresheners (most air fresheners have chemicals that can make animals sick, so read the label carefully and the contents if you’re not sure.)

 Look for anything you may have started using during the time the ferret started to get sick, attempt to correlate precisely what changed in their environment.